fvicente/alfersoft.com.ar/about/index.md

 #   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-AlferSoft is a blog with random stuff about software development, electronics, hardware and whatever we want to write about, or we find difficult to catch on the Internet.
+AlferSoft is a blog with random stuff about software development, electronics, hardware or whatever we want to write about, or we find difficult to find on the Internet.

 ## Things you will find in this blog: